-Membership in the Council of Colleges of Acupuncture and Oriental Medicine provides extensive benefits.
+Membership in the Council of Colleges of Acupuncture and Oriental Medicine provides significant benefits to AOM colleges.

 - National Office

-The Council’s national office is located in Baltimore, MD and serves as a resource for the Council’s member schools and provides information to the general public on member programs.
+The Council's national office is located in Baltimore, MD and serves as a direct resource and communications hub for the Councilís member schools in addition to providing information to the general public concerning the Councilís member colleges and their programs.
 The office is staffed Monday through Friday.

 - CCAOM Clean Needle Technique Course

-The national office is also the Council’s CNT headquarters.
+The national office is also the Councilís CNT Program headquarters.
 The Council provides a nationally recognized certificate program in Clean Needle Technique.
-Successful passage of this course is required for NCCAOM certification and by many states for licensure.
+Successful passage of this course is required for NCCAOM certification.
+Membership in the Council entitles AOM colleges to participate in the CNT Program by having the opportunity to host a CNT course at the member school and to have a faculty member trained as a CNT instructor.
+The Council also offers a CEU course on acupuncture safety.

 - Web Site: www.ccaom.org

-The Council’s web site includes hot links to the Council’s member schools, information about the Council and its committees, notice and schedules of upcoming meetings of the Council, the Code of Ethics for member colleges, newsletters, and links to other national organizations in the AOM field.
+The Councilís web site includes hot links to the Councilís member schools, a U.S. map showing the location of schools, information about the Council and its committees, notice and schedules of upcoming meetings of the Council, the Code of Ethics for member colleges, newsletters, resources for members, and links to other national organizations in the AOM field.

 - Bi-Annual Meetings